 What is a Content Hub?

 Ranking on Google as a personal injury lawyer is not as simple as just throwing up a website and a few pages that let people know what kinds of cases you take on.
-Highly-sought after keywords like car accident lawyer and truck accident lawyer typically require more than one page or post to rank.
+Highly-sought after personal injury keywords like car accident lawyer and truck accident lawyer typically require more than one page or post to rank.
 The level of difficulty tends to increase in direct proportion to the population density that you’re practicing in.

 The pages that rank at the top of Google are often the best of the best—the ones that have a good mixture of satisfying the searcher’s intent and a lot of topical authority on the subject matter.